Vatican Garden Tickets

 - Entry to the Vatican Museums & Sistine Chapel

-- Entry to Vatican Garden or Papal Villas (if option selected)
+- Entry to Vatican Garden or Papal Villas (if selected)

-- 15% discount at all the bookshops inside the Vatican Museums
+- 20% discount at Vatican Museums online shop

 St. Peter's Basilica, Sistine Chapel & Vatican Gardens Tour